 Introduction to digital resources

-This course aims to provide PhD students with the tools to make more effective use of digital resources and techniques for facilitating research and research quality.
-The curriculum will treat tools, tips, and tricks that are industry standards both within and outside research.
-These topics will be taught by experts at Chalmers e-Commons, Chalmers digital research infrastructure.
+The course provides PhD students with practical tools to effectively use digital resources and techniques to support research and high research quality.
+The content includes tools, tips, and methods that are industry standards in both academia and industry.
+The instruction is delivered by experts from Chalmers e-Commons – Chalmers' digital research infrastructure.

-If you would like to formally include the course in your graduate study program you need to discuss this with your supervisor.
+If you wish to formally include the course as part of your doctoral studies, this must be discussed with your supervisor.

 Planning